Deniss Boroditš

-In 2001 he graduated from Concordia International University Estonia, studying the law.
+In 2001 he graduated from Concordia International University Estonia, with a degree in law.

 From 2007 to 2011 he was the deputy mayor of Tallinn.

 From 2004 to 2012 he was a member of Estonian Centre Party.
 Since 2013 he is a member of Estonian Reform Party.

-From May 2019 he is the Honorary Consul of the Republic of Kazakhstan in Estonia.
+Since May 2019 he has served as the Honorary Consul of the Republic of Kazakhstan in Estonia.